StilauGamer/StilauGamer/README.md

 **About me:**
 - 👋 Hi, I am @StilauGamer
 - 👀 I am interested in coding, games, movies, building computers and a lot more!
-- 🌱 I am currently learning C#.
+- 🌱 I am currently learning Python.
 I really like it and hope I get better at it!
 - 📫 You can reach me through discord, email, steam, etc.

 **You can find me here:**